fostermatt/socketSampleTest/README.md

   </data>
 </request>
 ```
 There must be a value between the command tags.
-If the command tags are missing or this no value in the command tags the server will display and return `Unknown Command`
+If the command tags are missing or there is no value in the command tags the server will display and return `Unknown Command`.
-There data tags must be present, but are not required to have any values between them.
+There must be data tags present, but they are not required to have any values between them.
 If the data tags are missing the server will display and return the error `Data tag missing`
 ### Expected Output
-When the server starts it will display a message that it has started and the full server address
+When the server starts it will display a message that it has started and the full server address:
 `Starting Server at 127.0.0.1 5000`
-When an XML message is received the command and data from the message will be displayed
+When an XML message is received, the command and data from the message will be displayed
 ```
 Command: Print
 Data: